A Few Comments About Texas Parent PAC Endorsement Process and Finances

 A Select Number.
 Texas Parent PAC is only endorsing a select number of legislative candidates because in some races: (1) there is more than one strong education advocate; (2) there is no candidate who we believe would be a consistent supporter for public education; (3) the preferred candidate does not have a viable campaign effort; (4) candidates did not seek Texas Parent PAC’s endorsement, as well as other reasons.
 Endorsement of a select number allows the PAC to concentrate its financial resources and volunteer time.

 Financial Contributions and Expenditures.
 Texas Parent PAC makes financial contributions to many of its endorsed candidates.
-Texas Ethics Commission reports listing PAC contributions and expenditures may be viewed on-line at the Texas Ethics Commissions Other Reports page (search Filer Account No. 57682).
+Texas Ethics Commission reports listing PAC contributions and expenditures may be viewed on-line at the Texas Ethics Commission's web site by doing a Simple Search for Filer ID 57682.

 Low Overhead, Volunteer Effort.
 About 95 percent of funds contributed to Texas Parent PAC are spent in support of campaigns.
 The PAC has low operating overhead, with no headquarters office and no salaried staff.
 PAC board of directors members volunteer their time to provide day-to-day leadership, and parent volunteers help with campaigns and fundraising.
 As needed, the PAC contracts with professionals having specialized skills to accomplish specific tasks.